B-sudo/SmartRTC/README.md

 Feel free to change the python version.

 Note that in the first time running it will download pre-trained model weights automatically.

+## Launch Signaling Server

+Notice: You may want to modify the server URL in public/app.js to your server address.

+node websocket-server.js